Table of Contents

 What’s the difference between Shaker and raised panel doors?

-Shaker doors have a flat centre panel with a simple frame, offering a clean and understated look.
-Raised panel doors, in contrast, have a central panel that protrudes above the frame, creating a more detailed and traditional aesthetic.
+Shaker doors feature a flat panel center with a simple frame, providing a clean, minimalist look.
+Raised panel doors, on the other hand, feature a center panel that sits at a higher elevation than the rail and styles, giving a more complex and classic look.

 Which cabinet door type is best for a modern kitchen?

 Slab or flat-panel doors are ideal for modern kitchens.
-They offer smooth surfaces, minimal detailing, and are often paired with frameless cabinets for a sleek, European-style appearance.
+Characterized by smooth surfaces and minimal detailing, they complement frameless cabinets well, creating a tidy, European aesthetic.

 How do I choose the right cabinet door for my kitchen remodel?

-Consider your kitchen’s style, your lifestyle needs, and your budget.
-Choose a door style that complements your space and a material that offers the right balance of durability, maintenance, and cost.
-Don’t forget to factor in hardware and finishes for the complete look.
+Take into consideration the style of your kitchen, your lifestyle requirements, and your budget.
+Select a door style that complements your space and choose materials that offer the right balance of durability, maintenance, and cost.
+Add hardware and finishes to complete the look.

 Can I replace just the cabinet doors without replacing the whole cabinet?